CG1507/quickcnn/README.md

 1. **Upload Data**

-  - **Colab:** Upload your dataset on Google Drive in following structure.
+  - **Colab:** Upload your dataset on Google Drive in either of following structure.

+  - **Locally:** Get your dataset in either of the following structure.

+  > NOTE: If you don not want to change original data folder structure, then make a copy of your dataset, because we will split dataset in train/validation set.

+  If you **have splitted data** in train/validation set:

   ```
     ├── "dataset_name"